BenBout/GTASA-scenes/readme.md

 ## Special
  If you use jefferson_remastered.inc, please [do not modify] `line 90` it is a tribute to [Michael Brown](https://en.wikipedia.org/wiki/Shooting_of_Michael_Brown) .
 Thank you.

+ view_list.txt contains screen links for each map.

 ## Reporting texture or object bug

 Contact me on github or sa-mp forum.